leoebfolsom/leoebfolsom.github.io/README.md

 * [How to Delete a Line in VIM {All, Multiple, Range)](https://phoenixnap.com/kb/how-to-delete-line-vim)

 `A`: Move to the end of line and enter “insert” mode (A stands for Append).

+If you want to set your command line to use vi keystrokes (which could drive you nuts, could make your life easier, or could be a way of forcing yourself to learn those keystrokes), you can do so with this command: set -o vi to activate it (and set -o emacs to revert).

 * [vim cheat sheet](http://www.viemu.com/vi-vim-cheat-sheet.gif)
 * [Vim Editor Modes Explained](https://www.freecodecamp.org/news/vim-editor-modes-explained/)